EndemicMedia/claudecoder/docs/index.md

       <p><strong>Let ClaudeCoder work its magic!</strong> The action will analyze your description, make the requested changes, and commit them to your PR branch.</p>
     </li>
   </ol>

   <p><a href="/claudecoder/readme/" class="btn primary">View Full Documentation</a></p>
 </div>

 <div class="testimonials-section">
   <h2>Support the Future of Dev Productivity</h2>

   <div class="support-section">
     <h3>Bridging Human Creativity and AI Implementation</h3>
     <p>ClaudeCoder represents a new paradigm in developer workflows—where human creativity and strategic thinking combine with AI-powered implementation.
 Our small team of open-source contributors is dedicated to pushing this boundary further.</p>

     <p>As the relationship between developers and AI evolves, we're committed to creating tools that enhance human capabilities rather than replace them.
 With your support, we can continue refining this vision.</p>

     <h3>Ways to Support Our Work</h3>
     <div class="support-options">
       <div class="support-option">
         <h4>GitHub Sponsors</h4>
         <p>Directly fund our development through <a href="https://github.com/sponsors/EndemicMedia" target="_blank">GitHub Sponsors</a>.
-Even $5/month helps us dedicate more time to improving ClaudeCoder.</p>
+Even $5/month helps us dedicate more time to improving ClaudeCoderAction.</p>
       </div>

       <div class="support-option">
         <h4>Try Our Recommended Tools</h4>
         <p>We've tested dozens of AWS and developer tools.
 Support us by checking out these quality services through our affiliate links:</p>
         <ul>
-          <li><a href="https://aws.amazon.com/bedrock/" target="_blank">AWS Bedrock</a> - The foundation of ClaudeCoder's AI capabilities</li>
+          <li><a href="https://aws.amazon.com/bedrock/" target="_blank">AWS Bedrock</a> - The foundation of ClaudeCoderAction's AI capabilities</li>
-          <li><a href="https://github.com/features/copilot" target="_blank">GitHub Copilot</a> - Pair with ClaudeCoder for the ultimate AI coding experience</li>
+          <li><a href="https://github.com/features/copilot" target="_blank">GitHub Copilot</a> - Pair with ClaudeCoderAction for the ultimate AI coding experience</li>
         </ul>
       </div>

       <div class="support-option">
         <h4>Contribute Code</h4>
         <p>Help us improve!
 We welcome pull requests for <a href="https://github.com/EndemicMedia/claudecoder/blob/main/ROADMAP.md" target="_blank">roadmap features</a>, bug fixes, or documentation enhancements.</p>
       </div>
     </div>

     <h3>Building the Smart Development Ecosystem</h3>
     <p>We believe the future belongs to developers who effectively partner with AI tools.
-ClaudeCoder is our contribution to this ecosystem—transforming how teams implement feedback and accelerate development cycles.</p>
+ClaudeCoderAction is our contribution to this ecosystem—transforming how teams implement feedback and accelerate development cycles.</p>

     <p>Your support doesn't just fund a project; it helps shape a future where developers can focus on high-level problems while AI handles implementation details.
 Join us in making that vision a reality.</p>

     <div class="cta-mini">
       <a href="https://github.com/sponsors/EndemicMedia" class="btn primary" target="_blank">Become a Sponsor</a>
     </div>